Inflectra/spira-documentation/docs/SpiraTestPlanTeam_External_Bug_Tracking_Integration_Guide/Using Spira with VersionOne.md

 enter:

-**External Key** -- This should be set to the **name** of the project in V1:\
+**External Key** -- This should be set to the **name** of the project in
-\
+V1:

 ![](img/Using_Spira_with_VersionOne_186.png)

-.\
-If you have sub-projects, you can map to one of those using the syntax:\
+If you have sub-projects, you can map to one of those using the syntax:
 **Project/SubProject**

 **Active Flag** -- Set this to 'Yes' so that SpiraTeam knows that you